-- Provision 10 under which one of the criteria for assessing the independence of the Non-executive Directors is whether they have served on the Board for more than 9 years from the date of their appointment.
-The Chairman was appointed to the Board in July 2013 and has therefore served on the Board for more than 9 years.
-He is retiring at the AGM.
-More detail is provided in the section on Composition, Succession and Evaluation on page 50.
+Provision 10 under which one of the criteria for assessing the independence of the Non-executive Directors is whether they have served on the Board for more than 9 years from the date of their appointment.
+The Chair and the Vice Chair were appointed to the Board in March 2015 and have therefore served on the Board for more than 9 years.
+More detail is provided in the section on Composition, Succession and Evaluation on page 47.